David-Ernstsson/arrowhead-project/docs/radiator/readme.md

 ## Use cases

 The Radiator has the following use cases:
+* On startup syncs state with endpoint [DoorCamera-State](/docs/doorcamera#state) and turns radiator on/off accordingly
 * When receiving event `HOMEOWNER_LEFT` it turns off the radiator
 * When receiving event `HOMEOWNER_CAME_HOME` it turns on the radiator